SEI-ATL-3-8/apartments-database-main/readme.md

 # Apartment Database
 ### Getting started

-* Clone this as normal
+* Clone this and checkout to a new branch as normal
 * Each part has a corresponding `.sql` file for you to do your work in.
 * Add, commit, and push your changes when you finish each part
 * Make a pull request!